 Micro-plastics, bycatch and overfishing present some of the biggest threats the Ocean is facing today.
-Whilst marine species are having to adapt to ever changing climates and subsequently damaged ecosystems, it is important not to get tangled up in the big wide net of negativity, but instead, analyse, understand and adjust our habits in order to help.
+Whilst marine species are having to adapt to ever changing climates and damaged ecosystems, it is important not to get tangled up in the big wide net of negativity, and instead, analyse, understand and adjust our habits in order to help.

 Unfortunately, it seems that on the whole, the Ocean is taken for granted and often seen as nothing more than an accessory to the perfect holiday photo.